AVsitter/avsitter.github.io/pages/home/contribute.md

 - AVsitter Documentation uses the [Jekyll Documentation Theme](http://idratherbewriting.com/documentation-theme-jekyll/mydoc_pages.html) ([see template guidelines](/mydoc_introduction.html)).
 - AVsitter Documentation is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 - LSL example scripts provided in the AVsitter Documentation are released under the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.

+## Contributor guidelines for Commits in Pull Requests

+- Commits should change one "atomic feature" at a time so that the repository is in a working state after every commit, but trying to avoid commits that make several unrelated changes.
+There are several purposes: to ease review by others to ensure there are no new problems, to ease checking the history and to ease rolling back a commit, should that be necessary.
+Do not squash commits.

+- The commit message should describe the change as best as possible.
+The first line is the title and should summarize the commit in about 70 chars if possible; if more explanations or some clarifications are necessary, leave a blank line under the title and add the details below that.

+- Indentation and formatting changes cause very messy diffs, because they tend to sync with the wrong lines.
+It's best to separate those changes from the functionality-changing ones, while announcing that there are no code changes otherwise, in order for the reviewer to focus on what's important without having to decipher the messy diffs.

+- Sometimes, while making a change we spot a part of the code that needs an unrelated change, and we go ahead and fix it before we forget.
+For those cases, git provides the `-p` flag for the `commit` and `add` commands, which allows selecting which changed lines go into the commit and which ones don't, or even editing the diff of what goes into the commit.
+To avoid mixing unrelated changes, you can make use of that.

+- File renames should have their own separate commit.
+Don't rename and change a file in the same commit; otherwise it's nearly impossible to see what changed.

+### Guidelines for those with Commit access

+- In order to ease checking the history and to ease rolling back a commit, it's best if PRs (Pull Requests) are not squashed.
+We can use "Rebase and merge", though "Merge" would work as well.

+- For small amendments to the PR, e.g. something that was overlooked in one of the commits, it's best if the submitter amends the commits as necessary and force-pushes.